 The online Master of Business Administration (MBA) from the AACSB-accredited Martin J. Whitman School of Management at Syracuse University has high standards for the students we admit.
 Although standardized test scores can play a role in evaluating an MBA student’s potential, extensive professional experience is an even better indicator of workplace success.

 At the Whitman School of Management, there is no GMAT requirement and no GRE requirement for online MBA program applicants who have five or more years of relevant professional experience.

-Because Whitman’s online MBA program is designed for working professionals, we focus on past experience as the prime indicator of program fit and predictor of future success.
+Because Whitman’s online MBA program is designed for working professionals, the value of professional experience is quite high.
+We focus on professional experience as the prime indicator of program fit and predictor of future success.
 Whitman students bring their unique experiences and perspectives to the online classroom, facilitating a rich, collaborative learning environment.

 When evaluating potential MBA candidates, we look at their application as a whole.
-The résumé and essay help us determine what they want to do with the degree and how they have handled situations in the workplace.
-When determining whether an applicant qualifies for a GMAT waiver, we consider:
+The resume and essay help us determine what our applicants want to do with their degree and how they have responded to situations in the workplace.
+When determining whether an applicant qualifies for a GMAT/GRE waiver, we consider:

 - Professional and/or military experience

 - Leadership ability and potential

 - Accomplishments and coursework that demonstrate problem solving and quantitative ability